ruthvik-r/podperf/README.md

 - OpenSearch Dashboards provides log visualization
 - App metrics are exposed at `/metrics` endpoint and collected by Prometheus
 - Grafana connects to Prometheus for metrics visualization
+- App traces are sent to OpenTelemetry Collector using OTLP over gRPC
+- OpenTelemetry Collector processes and forwards traces to Zipkin
+- Zipkin provides trace visualization and analysis

 ### Setting Up OpenSearch Dashboards